Updated: Apr 8

 1 ¼ cup (250 gr) cane sugar

-In a small saucepan, bring the 1 cups of sugar and ½ cup water to boil, until sugar is dissolves, and then add the ¼” orange slices.
+In a small saucepan, bring the 1 cups of sugar and ½ cup of water to boil, until sugar is dissolved, and then add the ¼” orange slices.
 Cook for 10 minutes, flipping the slices occasionally to make sure both sides are cooked equally.

-Preheat oven to 360℉ and grease the pan with olive oil or line with parchment paper.
+Preheat the oven to 360℉ and grease the pan with olive oil or line with parchment paper.

 Drain the cooked oranges, get rid of the seeds, and arrange the slices on the bottom and sides of the pan.